Artin0123/gemini-image-mcp-server/README.md

 The server defaults to `models/gemini-flash-lite-latest`.
 Override it by either:

-> Setting the `MCP_GEMINI_MODEL` environment variable, or Providing `modelName` in the Smithery/SDK configuration schema.
+> Setting the `GEMINI_MODEL` environment variable, or Providing `modelName` in the Smithery/SDK configuration schema.

 ## Available tools